- What Are the Best Torrent Sites?

 TorrentFunk is a cool little site that offers a bunch of interesting torrents, but it doesn’t quite make the top of our list due to a mediocre interface.
 The font is a little annoying and the search function is a bit iffy, so it’s hard to find what you’re looking for.

-However, a quick browse did show a lot of regular software, which is nice seeing as how most other sites are top-heavy with entertainment and some sports stuff, especially content from the UFC.
+However, a quick browse did show a lot of regular software, which is nice seeing as how most other sites are top-heavy with entertainment and some sports stuff, especially content from the UFC (check out our guide on how to watch UFC live stream).
 Though it won’t be our go-to, TorrentFunk is definitely a site to keep in your bookmarks.

 TorrentDownloads is another site that has been around a long while.
 Currently, it’s still rocking a pretty old interface, though people seem to be uploading to it daily.
 We like the overview, but the search function seems to be busted, making it a bit tricky to use.